Kavithma-Thushal/Simple-POS-FrontEnd-Angular/README.md

 # 🌟 Simple POS - Angular 🌟

-The Simple POS project is a robust and efficient system designed to support a Point of Sale (POS) application.
-Built with Angular, this project provides essential functionalities for managing customers, item details, and order processing, with frontend.
+The Simple POS project is a powerful and efficient system tailored to meet the needs of a modern Point of Sale (POS) application.
+Developed using Angular for the frontend, this solution offers comprehensive functionalities for managing customer data, item details, and seamless order processing, ensuring a smooth user experience.

 ## 🛠️ Tech Stack